MicrosoftDocs/customer-insights/ci-docs/data/common-data-ingestion-errors.md

 ---
 title: "Common reasons for ingestion errors or corrupt data"
-description: "Understand some common reasons for ingestion errors or corrupt data when using Data Lake Storage or Power Query" ms.date: 02/23/2024 ms.topic: conceptual
+description: "Understand some common reasons for ingestion errors or corrupt data when using Data Lake Storage or Power Query." ms.date: 02/23/2024 ms.topic: conceptual
 author: mukeshpo